COVID-19 coronavirus pandemic sparks increase in gun sales in Wisconsin

 All registered firearm dealers are required to call the Wisconsin Department of Justice Crime Information Bureau Handgun Hotline to obtain a background check for a purchaser before selling a gun.

-In the past week, the DOJ has reported a significant increase in the number of calls with 2,171 to the hotline last Wednesday alone — more than four times the average for March 2019.
-The number of requests for background checks on Wednesday also exceeded Black Friday sales, a time when the department typically sees a spike in such requests.
+In the past week, the DOJ has reported a significant increase in the number of calls, with 2,171 to the hotline last Wednesday alone — more than four times the daily average in March 2019.
+The number of requests for background checks on Wednesday also exceeded the number of checks typically seen on Black Friday, a day when the department sees a spike in such requests.

+“We’ve never experienced this before.
+No one has,” he said.
+“It’s a gray line.”

+He noted that keeping the range running all day for one or two shooters isn’t cost-efficient.
+Max Creek Outdoors will cut its hours this week.
+He’ll wait to see what happens as the COVID-19 crisis evolves and what Evers says next week.

 D’Orazio said he understands the need for certain businesses to shut down until the pandemic recedes.
-But, until they can get proper training, he has one ask of first-time buyers.
+But until proper training can be provided, he has one ask of first-time buyers.

 “Keep your finger off the trigger,” he said.
 “Just keep your finger off the trigger.”